egorbunov/gemlbee/README.md

 * ~~Fix query handling in `SearchPanel` class~~
 * ~~Add autocompletion for queries~~
 * Make new track views addition more stable (sometimes need to zoom in / zoom out to get track visible)
+* Location aware track views are shifted relatively to big bed tracks
+* Fix big bad track List has more than one element exception